Skip to content

 Synchronizer

-The Synchronizer is a continuous service that collects Nostr events from validated relays using cursor-based pagination.
+The Synchronizer is a continuous service that collects Nostr events from validated relays using binary-split windowing with cursor-based resumption.
 It is the primary data ingestion service, responsible for building BigBrotr’s event archive.

 The Synchronizer answers: What events are relays publishing?
 It connects to validated relays, subscribes to events, and stores them in the database with relay association metadata.

-• Opens a WebSocket connection to the relay.
+• Opens a WebSocket connection (with SSL fallback if allow_insecure).

-• Stores events via event_relay_insert_cascade (atomic multi-table insert).
+• Buffers events, batch-inserts via event_relay_insert_cascade (atomic multi-table insert).

 Events are stored by their Nostr event ID (a SHA-256 hash).
 If the same event is received from multiple relays, it is stored once in the event table with multiple entries in the event_relay junction table.
 This tracks which relays have which events without duplicating event data.